Xasmedy/BetterCommands/README.md

 ## How to use

-Search the `config` folder, inside it there is the `mods` folder, but the jar downloaded inside and start the server.
-All commands should appear be ready, you can do */help* for more info.
+Search the `config` inside this folder you will see `mods` put the jar downloaded inside and start the server.
+All commands will be ready and for more info you can do */help* in chat.

+If you want to change the "DDNS.net" prefix, you need to go inside the Util class and modify the `public static final namePrefix`.
+Time you did it open a terminal and build the jar with `gradle jar`, once you did it the jar will be inside the `build/libs` folder. _(In the future change it will be way easier)_

 ### Requirement